Overview

 • Temporary visa holders can drive on their overseas licence plus an IDP or certified translation for up to 3 months

-• Once you sit the theory test, your overseas driving authority in the NT ceases — you must be supervised until you pass the practical test
+• Once you sit the theory test, your overseas driving authority in the NT ceases.
+You must be supervised until you pass the practical test

 • Overseas drivers from non-recognised countries receive a P plate regardless of their overseas driving experience